 Managing risk factors is essential to the success of an action plan.
 Risk management can mitigate the impact of the obstacles and challenges arising during the implementation phase.
-In order to be prepared for such events, we need to think about risk factors before we start implementing the plan.
+In order to be prepared for such events, we need to make an assessment of such risks before we start implementing the plan.
 Discuss with the team the potential risks and events that could affect each member's specific tasks and timelines.
+Articulating clearly the nature of the risks, is a crucial step to adopt risk mitigating measures.
+It is also key that cross-cutting issues such as gender analysis and environmental risks are given due consideration.

 What could damage or delay the process?
-Looking at some of the recent experience of work on integrity action plans, risk factors include
+Looking at some of the recent experience of work on Integrity Action Plans, risk factors include

-- Elections - Changes of government - Changes of prioritisation within the top leadership - Spending too much time on one objective at the cost of another - Resources prove insufficient or funds are withdrawn - Friction in decision processes - Implementation depends too heavily on developments in areas outside the control of the defence sector such as legislation, judiciary capacity, education and schooling, etc. - Other unexpected events (e.g. sickness among staff)
+- Elections - Changes of government - Changes of prioritisation within the top leadership - Senior officials see the plan mainly as window dressing - Spending too much time on one objective at the cost of another - Resources prove insufficient or funds are withdrawn - Friction in decision processes - Implementation depends too heavily on developments in areas outside the control of the defence and related security sector such as legislation, judiciary capacity, education and schooling, etc. - Other unexpected events (e.g. sickness among staff)